osism/github-manager/README.md

 ## Limitiations

-It is not possible to add already created, but still empty, repositories here.
+* It is not possible to add already created, but still empty, repositories here.
 Before this is possible, at least one commit must have been made on the main branch.
+* Only the owner of the organization should currently merge pull requests.
+The token in the github action would not work if someone else triggers it.

 ## Github Actions